Whisky04/ChillCleanBot/README.md

 ```

 4. **Installation of Project's Dependencies.**
-To isntall project's libraries and dependencies, write the following command in the console:
+To install project dependencies, write the following command in the console:
 ```bash
 poetry install
 ```